Top Law Firm for Experienced Women Attorneys

 • Does the model support long-term growth, not just short-term flexibility?

-The right fit depends less on firm size and on alignment between an attorney’s goals and the firm’s underlying structure.
+The right fit depends less on firm size and more on alignment between an attorney’s goals and the firm’s underlying structure.

 Start Typing